NCAR/wxrisk/pages/involvement/signup.md

 ## Sign Up for Project Updates

-We will send periodic updates about the project to all who are interested.
-Please sign-up here to learn when the web app is released.
+Please sign-up here to learn when the web app becomes available.
+We will also send periodic updates about the project to this list.
 [Sign-up here](https://groups.google.com/a/ucar.edu/forum/#!forum/riskcalculator-updates/join)